leonardoward/space-invaders-pic-proteus/README.md

   <small> (video with increased speed) </small>
 </p>

+## Custom Made Sprite
+In order to draw in the screen with the T6963C symbol generator, custom 8x8 sprite were made for each character in the game.
+The four types of invaders were implemented with their respective animations, barriers with the ability to be destroyed with 3 shots.

 ## Invader Attack Intelligence
 Attack intelligence for invaders has been implemented to spice up the gameplay